yt-dlp/yt-dlp/README.md

                                      The date can be "YYYYMMDD" or in the format "(now|today)[+-][0-9](day|week|month|year)(s)?"
-    --datebefore DATE                Download only videos uploaded on or before this date (i.e. inclusive).
-The date formats
-                                     accepted is the same as --date
+    --datebefore DATE                Download only videos uploaded on or before this date.
+The date formats accepted is the same as --date
-    --dateafter DATE                 Download only videos uploaded on or after this date (i.e. inclusive).
-The date formats
-                                     accepted is the same as --date
+    --dateafter DATE                 Download only videos uploaded on or after this date.
+The date formats accepted is the same as --date
     --min-views COUNT                Do not download any videos with less than COUNT views
     --max-views COUNT                Do not download any videos with more than